libriscv/libriscv/docs/SYSCALLS.md

 # System Calls

+System calls are services the programming running inside the emulator requests from the host to function properly and be able to do useful things other than just calculations.
+For example, the only way to be able to print text in *your* terminal from inside the virtual machine is to request the system to do that, and then hope that it does!
+The host system is under no obligation to do anything, especially if it doesn't seem like a good idea to do!

+If you use `printf("Hello world!\n");` in your program, it will likely cause a call to the `write` system call wrapper.
+This wrapper then does the actual system call itself, which boils down to setting up the arguments and then executing `ECALL`.
+At that point the emulator itself will stop executing the virtual machine (the guest) and instead handle this system call.
+When it's done handling the system call it will continue running the virtual machine.
+The return value of the system call usually indicates whether or not it succeeded or not.

 ## System call numbers

 The numbers are taken from `linux-headers/include/asm-generic/unistd.h` in the riscv-gnu-toolchain, which are ultimately Linux system call numbers.
 You can also make up your own system calls, and even how to do a system call (the ABI).